Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Population Competition Models

 \subsection{Aggressive Strategies and Allee Effect}

 In this section, we focus on the existence and dynamics of spiky steady states to system (\ref{AA}).
-From the viewpoint of biological background, (\ref{AA}) indicates that two species both take the aggressive strategy and the invading species is the more aggressive.
+From the viewpoint of biological background, (\ref{AA}) indicates that two species both take the aggressive strategy and one of them is the more aggressive.
 Similarly, we first investigate the following stationary problem of (\ref{AA}):

 where $c>1$ is a constant, $\chi$ reflects the speed of the species and $A$ is the signal; while the growth pattern $g$ is given by

 To construct non-constant solutions to (\ref{AA}), we first consider the simpler cases, which are $u_s=0$ or $v_s=0$ in every local region, next analyze the coexistence of spiky steady states.